rishabht1/rishabht1.github.io/_posts/2015-09-05-The Pigeons In My Courtyard.markdown

 categories: ["poems"]
 ---
 I see you daily, in my court,
-You come and gait in circles.
+You come and gait slowly in circles.
 Round the grub, I put for you.
 Someday they are crumbs,
 Someday millets, or pulses,